csLiKevin/ThaiNYC/README.md

 ### Inspection

+This model is created because there can be multiple inspections on different dates per restaurant.

 - `restaurant` - The restaurant this inspection belongs to.
 - `check_type` - The type of inspection that was performed.
 - `score` - A number representing how many health violations a restaurant has.